Mount Merino, Kentucky

 Mount Merino, Kentucky is an unincorporated community near Irvington in Breckinridge County, Kentucky.

 History

+The community can trace its founding to 1832 when two brothers, Dr. Benedict Wathen and Dr. Richard M. Wathen, purchased the land and helped establish a Roman Catholic seminary there in 1838.
 The school closed in 1843 and in 1854 the Mount Merino farm became the home for the Holy Guardian Angel Catholic Church, a mission of St. Theresa Parish at Rhodelia.
+In 1930 it was decided to build a new church in Irvington as the old church needed many repairs and to be closer to the population center.